FormidableLabs/spectacle/README.md

 |transitionIn|PropTypes.array|Specifies the slide transition when the slide comes into view.
 Accepts the same values as transition.|
 |transitionOut|PropTypes.array|Specifies the slide transition when the slide exits.
 Accepts the same values as transition.|
 |transitionDuration| PropTypes.number| Accepts integer value in milliseconds for slide transition duration.

+<a name="wrapping-slides"></a>
+##### Wrapping Slides

+If you author your slides in another file or want any kind of grouping that requires one additional level of nesting, you can add a `hasSlideChildren` prop to their parent element.
+This lets Spectacle identify that it is a wrapper, and will disregard the heirarchy instead opting to read the child slides as if the wrapper was not present.

 <a name="transition-function"></a>
 ##### Transition Function